Barry and Dari Anne Amato

 Jo Thompson Szymanski

-I am thrilled and honored to be a part of Dance For The Cure 2016!
-I have heard so many great things about this event.
-Thank you Jill and Julie for the opportunity to finally experience it in person!
-I look forward to seeing many friends and making lots of new ones at this wonderful event.
+I am thrilled and honored to be a part of Dance For The Cure!
+Thank you Jill and Julie and I look forward to seeing many friends and making lots of new ones at this wonderful event.
 Warm hugs to you all!

 Junior Willis is from Bean Station, Tennessee.
 He has been line dancing since 1992 and has been teaching workshops on the line dance circuit since 2000.
 His first dance experience was as a clogger at the age of 8.
 He competed and performed with several clogging teams for over 19 years and won many team, duo, and individual events.
 His highest award earned was 5th in the world, in individuals.